Install Home Assistant Operating System

 - Select type Linux and version Linux 2.6 / 3.x / 4.x (64-bit).

-- Select Use an existing virtual hard disk file, select the unzipped VDI file from above.
+- Under Hard Disk, select Use an existing virtual hard disk file, select the unzipped VDI file from above.

 - Then go to Network > Adapter 1.
 Choose Bridged Adapter and choose your network adapter.